jchartrand/sign-and-verify-core/README.md

 # sign-and-verify-core
-Core high level operations for signing and verifying Verifiable Credentials and Verifiable Presentationsw
+Core high level operations for signing and verifying Verifiable Credentials and Verifiable Presentations